antarikshc/perf-simulations/README.md

 - Recommended for use with debugging and analysis tools
 - Not intended for production environments

-## Code Quality Notes

-### Duplicate Components

-⚠️ **Issue**: The project contains duplicate UI components:

-- `SimulationItem.kt` and `PerfSimulationItem.kt` are identical

-**Recommendation**: Remove `PerfSimulationItem.kt` and update any references to use `SimulationItem.kt`

-### Naming Consistency

-- Consider renaming `Simulations.kt` to `SimulationDefinitions.kt` for better clarity
-- The current naming suggests it contains multiple simulation objects rather than definitions

 ## Contributing

 When adding new ANR simulations: